JAmcevoy/LearnWithMe/README.md

 5. **Circle Name Visibility in Chats**: When entering a chat with no messages, the circle name does not show until a message is sent.
 This can confuse users as they may not immediately recognize which circle they are in.
 6. **401 Unauthorized Error for manifest.json**: The manifest.json file should be publicly accessible, but it is currently returning a 401 error, indicating that authentication is required to access it.
 This needs to be fixed by ensuring the file is served publicly.
 7. **WebSocket Connection Failed**: WebSocket connection issues (`ERR_CONNECTION_TIMED_OUT`) have occurred due to an unreachable or incorrectly configured WebSocket server.
 This issue remains unresolved and needs further debugging to ensure proper WebSocket communication.
+8. **Sorting of Circles After Editing**: When a user edits a circle, the page refreshes and pushes the most recently edited circle to the bottom of the page.
+This creates a poor user experience, but I currently lack the knowledge to fix it.
+The desired behavior is to maintain the circle's original position after editing or to allow for customizable sorting.

 ---